In the garden, when you need to plant, sow, propagate, fertilize at the cheapest possible price, think “recycle”!

 Pile dead leaves up in a corner of the garden.
 Water, stomp the leaves down to crush them, and throw in a couple shovelfuls of healthy soil before adding the next batch of leaves.

-In the following spring, use your spade to split the pile and use this mostly broken down organic matter to lather your flower beds, around the trunks of your trees, and the growing beds for the vegetable patch.
-As they continue breaking down, the leaves will turn into humus that will fertilize the soil.
+In the following spring, use your spading fork to split the pile and use this mostly broken down organic matter to lather your flower beds, around the trunks of your trees, and in growing beds for the vegetable patch.